 Licensing law is going through some interesting times.
-Just when it looked as if the changes brought about by the Licensing Act 2003 had settled down, the election of the Coalition Government brought with it a very different approach to its liberalising agenda, with significant amendments to the Act flowing from the Police Reform & Social Responsibility Act 2011, and minimum pricing already in place in Scotland and on the agenda in England and Wales.
+Just when it looked as if the changes brought about by the Licensing Act 2003 had settled down, there then followed significant amendments to the Act flowing from the Police Reform & Social Responsibility Act 2011, and minimum pricing already in place in Scotland and on the agenda in England and Wales.
 Simultaneously, the Courts have signalled a move away from a technical, quasi-judicial approach to licensing decisions, and at local government level, licensing is becoming more an expression of democratic will and less an adversarial fight between applicant and objector.
 Human Rights and European jurisprudence play an ever increasing role in licensing disputes.

 Other changes include the replacement of the old Gaming Acts by the Gambling Act, the introduction of “sexual entertainment venues” as a new category of premises requiring a licence, and significant case-law in the field of taxi licensing.
 And the changes will not stop, with Law Commission consultation on the reform of the (in parts 165 year old) licensing system for hackney carriages, and more case law on the horizon.